clydebuilt1974/TryHackMe/Junior Penetration Tester/Privilege Escalation/Linux Privilege Escalation.md

 * A shared library can be generated that will be loaded and executed before the program is run if the `env_keep` option is enabled.
 * LD_PRELOAD option will be ignored if the real user ID is different from the effective user ID.
 * Privilege escalation vector.
-  * Check for LD_PRELOAD (with the env_keep option).
+1. Check for LD_PRELOAD (with the env_keep option).
-  * Write a simple C code compiled as a share object (.so extension) file.
+2. Write a simple C code compiled as a share object (.so extension) file.
-    * C code will simply spawn a root shell and can be written as follows:
+   * C code will simply spawn a root shell.
+   * Save code as `shell.c`.

 ```
 #include <stdio.h>
 #include <sys/types.h>